 CBD, or Cannabidiol, is a remedy that’s gaining popularity for its wide variety of potential health benefits, including stress relief.

-While college is an exciting time to learn more about oneself, it can also be very demanding.
+While college is an exciting time to learn more about oneself, it can also be very demanding and stressful.

 Parental expectations, social anxiety, exams, and fear of the future are all issues that a college student may face at some point in his or her college career.